 3PL vs. 4PL – What’s the Difference?

-A third-party logistics provider is focused on the day-to-day operations of your supply chain logistics – it is more transaction-focused than a 4PL.
+A 3PL is focused on the day-to-day operations of your supply chain logistics – it is more transaction-focused than a 4PL.
 That being said, a 4PL takes it a step further by optimizing your entire supply chain, including any 3PL providers your business might have hired.
 They take over the entire operation and become your single point of contact which leaves you free to pursue other things that might help grow and expand your business.

 When an organization already has an effective, high-performance supply chain strategy in place, a 3PL provider can provide the extra support needed to execute that strategy efficiently.
 This type of relationship usually requires a significant degree of internal management to ensure that the 3PL’s performance meets business standards.
 While the day-to-day functions may be out of your hands, you still need to retain a certain degree of oversight.
 You should also keep in mind that because 3PLs are asset-based, some companies may be more concerned with utilizing their own assets than with providing competitive rates or more valuable services.